 Being on a diet and eating healthy food is necessary to be successful in reaching your goals.
 Having an understanding what of what makes up the foods that you eat is also important.
-Many people are familiar with macronutrients whether they know it or not.
+Many people are familiar with the macronutrients whether they know it or not.
 Aside from counting calories and making healthier choices, it’s important that your diet have a good distribution between the three macronutrients.
-So read on to learn what are macronutrients, and some differences between macronutrients and micronutrients.

 Fats, also known as lipids, are the densest of the three macronutrients.
 Compared to each gram of carbohydrate having only four calories, fats provide nine calories per gram.
 You may see on a nutrition label right under the total calories that is says “calories from fat” and this is what it’s talking about.
 If that number is high, that food is probably high in fat.
 Fat gets a really bad rep when it comes to dieting and weight loss.
 Many people try to avoid fat and purchase many “low fat” products.
 While eating too much fat can become problematic, fat in small amounts is necessary for many aspects of life.
 Some functions of fat include insulation, cell structure, vitamin absorption, and hormone production.
 There are a couple of kinds of fats, some better than others.
 The fats that should be consumed in the diet include monounsaturated and polyunsaturated fats.
 These fats have been shown to improve heart health as well as decrease abdominal fat.
 Fats that should be avoided include saturated and trans fats.
 Consuming large amounts of these fats can clog the arteries which can lead to heart disease down the road.